YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Technique matters, but it should never hide the real questions about donor management, hairline design, graft handling, incision direction, and aftercare.

-What should you expect after a hair transplant in Turkey?
+Recovery after a hair transplant in Turkey

 Swelling, redness, scabs, itching, shedding, and uneven early appearance can happen.
 Many of these signs are normal, but some symptoms need attention, especially worsening pain, spreading redness, pus, fever, bad odor, increasing swelling with illness, or dark tissue changes.